Get Powered Up with FCCLA

 In Step 1, choose the type of task that interests you.

 In Step 2, match your task with a National Program to provide focus.

-To earn State Recognition: Do any three tasks.
+To earn State Recognition: Do any three tasks that match any National Program.
+The tasks do not need to match to only one National Program and the tasks can be the same task done three times.
+For example, you can do three Community Service Projects.
 Your chapter members will earn community service items for their resumes.
-Your chapter will receive a recognition certificate.
 And if your chapter attends State Leadership Conference and has completed three tasks, chapter members will be invited to a special event during State Leadership Conference.

-Posting your tasks on social media (Instagram and FaceBook) with the #FCCLAoutreach.
+Posting your tasks on social media (Instagram and FaceBook) with the #PAFCCLA.